Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Google's Mobile-First Indexing

-• Mobile page speed affects search rankings
+• Mobile page speed influences ranking

 Local SEO Considerations

-• Optimize for "near me" searches
+• Optimize for “near me” and city-based queries

-• Include location-specific keywords
+• Include location-specific keywords and schema

-• Optimize for voice search queries
+• Optimize for voice queries like “web design in Nairobi”

 Testing Your Mobile Website

-Essential Testing Tools
+Essential Tools

-• Google Mobile-Friendly Test: Free tool to check mobile compatibility
+• Google Mobile-Friendly Test: Checks responsiveness

 What to Test

-• Form submission and validation
+• Form submission and validation on mobile

-• Image loading and scaling
+• Image scaling and lazy loading

-• Shopping cart functionality (for eCommerce sites)
+• Shopping cart flow (for eCommerce)

 Mobile Conversion Optimization